arimah/condict/packages/table-editor/README.md

 ---

-Condict permits word inflection rules to be defined, in the shape of inflection tables.
+Condict enables the definition of word inflection rules through inflection tables.
 This package implements Condict's table editors.
-Note that there are two table editors: one for defning inflection tables ([`<InflectionTableEditor>`](#inflectiontableeditor)), and another for customizing those tables for a single definition ([`<DefinitionTableEditor>`](#definitiontableeditor)).
+Note that there are two table editors: one for defining inflection tables ([`<InflectionTableEditor>`](#inflectiontableeditor)), and another for customizing those tables for a single definition ([`<DefinitionTableEditor>`](#definitiontableeditor)).

 ## `<InflectionTableEditor>`

 The `<InflectionTableEditor>` component edits inflection tables.
 An inflection table contains any number of header cells as well as data cells with inflection patterns.
-The exact details of inflected forms are beyond the scope of this readme.
+The exact details of inflected forms are beyond the scope of this readme; see [@condict/inflect][inflect] for that.

 ### Examples